Magnificent Views and Sandy Beaches

 English is the official language of the Turks and Caicos Islands.
 Haitian and Dominican immigrants speak Haitian Creole (a French-derived) and Spanish, respectively.

-The U.S. Dollar is the only accepted currency in the islands.
-In addition, ATM’s are easily found on Providenciales.
-Many local businesses and restaurants accept credit cards.
+The US Dollar is the only accepted currency in the islands.
+Most local businesses and restaurants accept credit cards.
+However, two of the favorite spots (sand bar and poop deck) only have cash, so bring a little extra.

 While the boat rides to the dive sites are short and calm, the whale watching tour will be more offshore, so the water may be slightly rougher.
-If you tend to get a little seasick or queasy, be sure to bring some Dramamine/motion sickness medicine for the whale watching tour.
-It’s a great experience, you don’t want to miss it!
+If you tend to get a little seasick or queasy, be sure to bring some dramamine/motion sickness medicine for the whale-watching tour.
+It’s a great experience, you don’t want to miss!